 Similar to the disease caused by the Ebola or dengue viruses, viral hemorrhagic fevers (VHF) are contagious, continuous and for the most part, lethal.
 VHF outbreaks swept through Mexico between 1545 and 1548 and killed an estimated 5 million to 15 million of the native population, making it the worst disease epidemic in the country's history.
 Characterized by high fevers and bleeding, the mysterious illness came to be known as "cocoliztli," by the native Aztecs, or the Great Pestilence.

 Cocoliztli turns urine shades of green and black, changes the body's eyes and skin to a sallow yellow color and makes tongues dry and black.
-The infected individual soon go delirious and has seizures.
+The infected individual soon goes delirious and has seizures.
 Hard and painful lumps behind the ears accompany chest and abdominal pain, violent tremors and dysentery.
 The Spanish were to blame for the spread of the disease, along with smallpox and measles, to the indigenous population after they came to plunder the region.

 The cholera epidemic that broke out in Asia and Europe in 1817-1824 killed approximately 1,500 people between the years 1899 and 1923.
 The biggest cholera outbreaks were in Japan in 1817, in Moscow in 1826 and Berlin, Paris and London in 1831.
 The cholera epidemic in the Ottoman Empire during the Balkan War of 1912-1913 also caused many deaths.

 Derived from the Vibrio cholerae bacteria, the disease starts as an intestinal infection.
 Cholera is transmitted by consuming food or drinking water contaminated by feces in sewage.
-Outbreaks can develop quickly into crisis where sanitation systems are disrupted.
+Outbreaks can develop quickly into a crisis where sanitation systems are disrupted.
 It causes severe diarrhea, dehydration and can kill within hours if left untreated.

 Cholera still affects many people today, with the WHO reporting 1.3 million to 4 million cases annually.